AlvaroLopezMalizia/scTCR_workshop/README.md

 ## 01) Script Setup 🛠️

+### Working Directory Setup
-Working Directory Setup: The script automatically sets the working directory to the location of the script file using the setwd function.
+The script automatically sets the working directory to the location of the script file using the setwd function.
 If needed, the directory can be manually set.

+### Libraries
-Libraries: Several libraries are loaded, including Seurat, dplyr, tidyr, clustree, patchwork, ggplot2, DescTools, divo, ggrepel, scGate, stringdist, and pheatmap, each serving various purposes in data analysis and visualization.
+Several libraries are loaded, including Seurat, dplyr, tidyr, clustree, patchwork, ggplot2, DescTools, divo, ggrepel, scGate, stringdist, and pheatmap, each serving various purposes in data analysis and visualization.

-Random Number Generator Seed: The seed for the random number generator is set to ensure reproducibility of results.
+### Random Number Generator Seed
+The seed for the random number generator is set to ensure reproducibility of results.

 ## 02) Load Data 📊

+### RNAseq Data Loading
-RNAseq Data Loading: RNAseq counts, cell names, and gene names are loaded from cellranger output using the Read10X function from Seurat package.
+RNAseq counts, cell names, and gene names are loaded from cellranger output using the Read10X function from Seurat package.

+### TCR Data Loading
-TCR Data Loading: TCR data is loaded from a CSV file.
+TCR data is loaded from a CSV file.
 Only full-length and productive contigs with TRA or TRB chains are selected for further analysis.

+### Processing TCR Data
-Processing TCR Data: TCR data is processed to include V gene information in strings along with sequence information.
+TCR data is processed to include V gene information in strings along with sequence information.
 Clonotypes are defined based on this information.
 Droplets containing multiple TCR chains are identified as doublets.

-Merge TCR Data with Seurat Object: TCR data is merged with the Seurat object, ensuring compatibility and preventing mixing of TCR information between samples with repeated barcodes.
+### Merge TCR Data with Seurat Object
+TCR data is merged with the Seurat object, ensuring compatibility and preventing mixing of TCR information between samples with repeated barcodes.